Citizenship Evidence

 ALL / ALL /

-If you were born outside the United States and acquired U.S. citizenship through the naturalization of your parent(s), please submit the following with your passport application:
+If you were born outside the United States and got U.S. citizenship through the naturalization of your parent(s), submit:

 • Your foreign birth certificate listing your parent(s)